DeclanChidlow/vale.rocks/src/posts/everything-is-chrome.md

 - [Ladybird](https://ladybird.org) is a very ambitious project intending to build out a full web browser complete with its own rendering and JavaScript engines.

-- [Dillo](https://dillo-browser.github.io) is a very small and fast little browser with its own little engine and no scripting support.
-It doesn't aim for a complete web experience but excels as a quick, lightweight one.
+- [Dillo](https://dillo-browser.github.io) is a quick and zippy little browser with its own engine and no scripting support.
+It doesn't aim for a complete web experience but excels as a quick, lightweight option.

 <details>
 <summary>Additional Sources</summary>